China criticises India over crashed drone on border

 In November, China criticised a visit by Indian President Ram Nath Kovind to the remote state of Arunachal Pradesh, which China claims, saying China opposed any activities by Indian leaders in disputed areas.

-(Reporting by Michael Martina; Additional reporting by Sanjeev Miglani in NEW DELHI; Editing by Michael Perry, Robert Birsel)
+(Reporting by Michael Martina; Additional reporting by Sanjeev Miglani in NEW DELHI and Christian Shepherd in BEIJING; Editing by Michael Perry, Robert Birsel)